Tradition and Charm in Riberac

 A Slower Pace of Life

-You must visit on market day, when Riberac becomes a bustling place packed with stalls selling locally produced items including cheese, foie gras, wine, ceramics and vegetables, you will be captivated by the gentle pace of life in this town and its elegant stone-built properties with their red-tiled roofs.
+You must visit on market day, when Riberac becomes a bustling place packed with stalls selling locally produced items, including cheese, foie gras, wine, ceramics and vegetables.
+You will be captivated by the gentle pace of life in this town and its elegant stone-built properties with their red-tiled roofs.

 Unhurried locals sit, chat and exchange pleasantries as they pick up provisions from the boulangeries, patisseries and shops, taking time to sit outside cafes in the market square, sipping coffee and watching the world go by.